SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 # Testing

-1. Run `scripts/test.sh` to run all tests in release mode.
+1. Run `scripts/test.sh` to run all tests.

 > **Warning**
 > all tests use same test DB, so they should not be run in parallel hence `--test-threads=1`.